Skip to main content

 pip install flax

-Gymnasium: Standardize your environment
+Gymnasium: Standardize Your Environment

 `gymnasium.Vector.SyncVectorEnv` `gymnasium.Vector.AsyncVectorEnv`